 What Is Brass?

-Copper is an element on the periodic table and is a red colored metal.
+Copper is an element on the periodic table and is a red-colored metal.
 Zinc is also an element on the periodic table and is silver in color.
-When these two metal are combine they create brass.
-The zinc mixed with the copper, makes it stronger and more durable and also creates the yellowish color you see with brass.
+When these two metals are combined they create brass.
+The zinc mixed with the copper makes it stronger and more durable and also creates the yellowish color you see with brass.
 Brass is made up of 60-80% copper and 20-40% zinc.

 Common Brass Materials:

 What Is Bronze?

 Bronze is not as common as brass, due to the higher value to produce and purchase it.
 It is also a non-ferrous and alloy metal.
 Bronze is a heavier metal than brass and can be found in plumbing fixtures as well, but also in larger items like statues and decor.
 Another common item where bronze is used is water meters.
 Due to the higher content of copper compared to zinc, bronze is generally a red color.
 Bronze is made up of 80-90% copper and 10-20% zinc.

 What’s The Difference Between Brass & Bronze?

 When you learn that brass and bronze are both made up of copper and zinc, it could be confusing to figure out the difference between them.
 Bronze is worth more money for scrap metal value and also has a reddish color because it has a higher copper content.